Tiqets/supplier-api/migration-v1-v2.md

 ## Errors

 In API v2 some error codes have been deprecated.
-Make sure to update your API server accordingly.
+Make sure to update your implementation accordingly.

 | Endpoint         | Error Code   | v1          | v2          |
 | -----------      | -----------  | ----------- | ----------- |